US Supreme Court limits courts’ ability to issue nationwide injunctions

 The Supreme Court’s decision was a major victory for the Trump administration, which has denounced “judicial overreach” as an unconstitutional obstacle to its policies.
 It will likely have wide-ranging ramifications for other cases where Trump’s agenda has been blocked by lower-court injunctions.

-“Today, the Supreme Court instructed district courts to STOP the endless barrage of nationwide injunctions against President Trump,” Attorney General Pam Bondi said on the social media platform X.
+“Today, the Supreme Court instructed district courts to STOP the endless barrage of nationwide injunctions against President Trump,” Attorney General Pam Bondi wrote on the social media platform X.

-In the wake of the decision, she said that the Department of Justice would “continue to zealously defend” the president’s policies and “his authority to implement them”.
+Trump himself celebrated the decision on his platform Truth Social: “GIANT WIN in the United States Supreme Court!”

+The Supreme Court’s ruling, however, did not allow Trump’s executive order on birthright citizenship to come into immediate effect.

 How did this case arrive at the Supreme Court?

-Lower courts had come out strongly against Trump’s efforts to redefine birthright citizenship, a right established under the Fourteenth Amendment of the US Constitution, which was adopted in the wake of the US Civil War.
+Lower courts had come out strongly against Trump’s efforts to redefine birthright citizenship, a right established under the Fourteenth Amendment of the Constitution, which was adopted in the wake of the US Civil War.

 The amendment declared that “all persons born” in the US and “subject to the jurisdiction thereof” would be citizens.